cotes2020/jekyll-theme-chirpy/_tabs/venue.md

 order: 4
 ---

-The workshop will be held in the Sociology Department (University of Oxford).
+The workshop will be held at the Sociology Department (University of Oxford).

 Address: 42 Park End St, Oxford OX1 1JD